lddllddl/improper-voice-typing/README.md

 # improper-voice-typing
-voice typing on Linux by abusing Chrome/Chromium
+Voice typing on Linux (or more precisely Xorg) by abusing Chrome/Chromium.